LivingWorld: Interactive 4D World Generation with Environmental Dynamics

-Dynamic scene modeling with Gaussian representations has been explored in several recent works.
-Methods such as deformation networks~\cite{wu20244d, bae2024per} and time-conditioned neural fields~\cite{li2024spacetime} model temporal dynamics by predicting deformation parameters for each Gaussian primitive.
-These approaches follow a \emph{Lagrangian} formulation that explicitly tracks the motion of individual primitives over time.
-While expressive, this representation tightly couples motion modeling with the number of Gaussians, typically requiring dense video supervision and costly optimization over thousands of primitives.
+\textbf{Motion Field Learning.} The aligned scene-flow samples provide globally consistent motion supervision.
+However, they are only defined at discrete spatial locations and therefore cannot directly provide motion at newly queried positions during propagation.
+To support continuous motion queries throughout the scene, we instead learn a continuous global motion field.
+Existing dynamic Gaussian methods typically follow a \emph{Lagrangian} formulation, where temporal dynamics are modeled by predicting deformation parameters for individual Gaussian primitives~\cite{wu20244d,bae2024per,li2024spacetime}.
+While expressive, this representation tightly couples motion modeling with the number of Gaussians, making optimization increasingly expensive as scene complexity grows.

 In contrast, we adopt an \emph{Eulerian} formulation extended to 3D space.
-Rather than estimating motion for each Gaussian independently, we learn a continuous motion field \(F_\theta : \mathbb{R}^3 \rightarrow \mathbb{R}^3\) that maps any spatial location \(\mathbf{x}\) to a velocity vector.
-This representation decouples motion estimation from individual primitives, allowing motion to be queried directly at arbitrary spatial locations.
+Rather than estimating motion for each Gaussian independently, we learn a continuous global motion field \(F_\theta : \mathbb{R}^3 \rightarrow \mathbb{R}^3\) that maps any spatial location \(\mathbf{x}\) to a velocity vector.
+This representation decouples the motion estimation from individual primitives, allowing motion to be queried directly at arbitrary spatial locations.
 As a result, Gaussian motion can be updated efficiently without per-Gaussian optimization, enabling scalable motion propagation across dynamically expanding scenes.
-However, modeling Eulerian flow in unstructured 3D space presents two challenges: (1) 3D space lacks a regular grid structure, and (2) motion supervision is available only sparsely through estimated scene-flow samples.
+Learning such a continuous motion field in unstructured 3D space presents two challenges: (1) 3D space lacks a regular grid structure, and (2) motion supervision is available only sparsely through estimated scene-flow samples.

-\textbf{Hash-based Motion Field} To efficiently represent motion in unstructured space and allow the field to generalize from sparse scene-flow supervision, we parameterize the motion field using a multi-resolution hash encoding~\cite{muller2022instant} together with a lightweight MLP.
+To address these challenges, we parameterize the motion field using a multi-resolution hash encoding~\cite{muller2022instant} together with a lightweight MLP.
 At each resolution level, the input position \( \mathbf{x} \in \mathbb{R}^3 \) is discretized and mapped into a compact hash table via spatial hashing:

 where \( \pi_j \) are large primes, \( \bigoplus \) denotes bitwise XOR, and \( T \) is the size of the hash table (e.g., \( T = 2^{19} \)).
 This produces feature indices into learnable embedding tables across multiple resolutions.
 Features from all levels are interpolated and concatenated, and the aggregated feature vector is passed to an MLP to regress the motion: